Depechie/depblog/content/posts/2021-05-26-XF-Staggered-view/index.md

  ![alt text](images/masonry.gif)

- Overall I think this solution is great, because while using the WebView and HTML you'll notice no design difference between iOS and Android, what is a big plus!
+ Overall I think this solution is great, because while using the WebView and HTML you'll notice no design difference between iOS and Android, which is a big plus!

  > **Warning: don't try this on the Android simulator**